Psychedelica expert, writer, philosopher, explorer of the Time Wave

-After graduating from the University of Berkeley in 1969 with Ecology, Resource Conservation, and Shamanism as his major, McKenna starts traveling.
+After graduating from the university of Berkeley in 1969 with Ecology, Resource Conservation and Shamanism as his major, McKenna starts traveling.
 Firstly as a smuggler of hashish but more and more with the purpose to ‘explore’ the role drugs are playing in different cultures as a spiritual component.
-He specializes in shamanism and the ethnomedicine of the Colombian Amazon area.
+He specializes in shamanism and the ethno-medicine of the Colombian Amazon area.
 As a result of a psychedelic experiment (a DMT-trip) while traveling in through this area in 1971, claims McKenna to have been in contact with what he calls the Logos, an unconscious spiritual world.
 In an attempt to understand this experience better, he starts to study, back home in California, the I Ching, one of the oldest Chinese classical texts.
 This describes the system of cosmology and philosophy and is the basis for many Chinese cultural beliefs.
 This study finally leads to the construction of McKenna’s famous Novelty Theory.

-According to this theory is time as we know it, only a fraction of the ‘wave of increasing novelty’ that is doomed to come to a dramatic end.
+According to this theory is time as we know it, only a fraction of a the ‘wave of increasing novelty’ that is doomed to come to a dramatic end.
 With the help of the I Ching McKenna creates a graph that he calls The Time Wave.
 McKenna puts the graph next to human history and discovers that when the graph goes down more novelty enters the world.
-He defines point zero, the Eschaton, which should take place on 21 December 2012 (coincidentally this is the end of the 10.000-year calendar that was used by the Mayas as well).
+He defines point zero, the Eschaton, which should take place on 21 December 2012 (coincidentally this is the end of the 10.000 year calendar that was used by the Mayas as well).
 Although not scientifically proven and with some derision talked about by experts, is McKenna’s a holy believer of his own Novelty Theory (on his website there is a real active ‘Timewave Zero Countdown’ to be found).
-Like a true evangelist he keeps on preaching until his death to anybody who is interested:
+Like a true evangelist he keeps on preaching until his dead to anybody who is interested:

 ‘This is a tremendous challenge to the intellectual structures that have carried us so far during the last thousand years.
 We can do tricks with atoms, there’s no question about that, but these tricks immolate us.
 The higher-order structure of molecules, let alone organelles and that kind of thing, is intellectual incognita to us.
 We have no notion of how these things work or what is going on.
-Yet it is at those levels that the constituent modalities of reality are being laid down.’
+Yet it is from those levels that the constituent modalities of reality are being laid down.’

 ‘We wouldn’t be here if it weren’t for psychedelic drugs. (…) The fact is that, in terms of human evolution, people not on psychedelics are not fully human.
-They’ve fallen to a lower state, where they’re easily programmed, the boundary defined, obsessed by sexual possessiveness which is transferred into fetishism and object obsession.
+They’ve fallen to a lower state, where they’re easily programmed, boundary defined, obsessed by sexual possessiveness which is transferred into fetishism and object obsession.
 We don’t want too many citizens asking where the power and the money really goes.
 Informed by psychedelics, people might stop saluting.
 ‘Take your political party, your job, whatever, and shove it.’

 Heavily frustrated about the fact that (almost) all hallucinogenic substances were illegal and still are he once said: ‘If the words ‘life, liberty, and the pursuit of happiness’ don’t include the right to experiment with your own consciousness, then the Declaration of Independence isn’t worth the hemp it was written on.’.